misakey/backend/docs/content/endpoints/auth_flow.md

   	}
   }
 ```

-The request doesn't require an authorization header.

-_JSON Body:_

 - `login_challenge` (string): can be found in preivous redirect URL.
 - `identifier` (object): information about the used identifier to authenticate the end-user: